Philippe Lalanne, email : email@example.com ;

 Philippe Lalanne is Directeur de Recherche at CNRS and is an international expert in nanoscale electrodynamics.
 He was first involved in Optical Information Processing in the group of Pierre Chavel at l'Institut d’Optique.
 In 1995, he spent a sabbatical year in the group of G.M.
 Morris, at the Institute of Optics in Rochester.

-He has co-authored about 140 publications in peer-reviewed journals and filled 7 patents.
-He is a recipient of the Bronze medal of CNRS, the prix Fabry de Gramont of the Société Française d’Optique; he is a fellow of the IOP, OSA and SPIE and was Carl Zeiss visiting Professor at Jena in 2010.
-He was the supervisor of 10 PhD candidates, has co-supervised 5 PhD candidates.
-He is currently working on computational electrodynamics, slow light, quantum plasmonics, and solar energy management.
+He has co-authored about 170 publications in peer-reviewed journals and filled 10 patents.
+He is a recipient of the Bronze medal of CNRS, the prix Fabry de Gramont of the Société Française d’Optique.
+He is a member of the editorial board of Advanced Optical Materials and Laser & Photonics Reviews, a board member of the OSA international council, Faculty advisor of the Bordeaux SPIE and OSA Student Chapters and is deputy-director of GDR ondes.
+He is a fellow of the IOP, OSA and SPIE and was Carl Zeiss visiting Professor at Jena in 2010

+He was the supervisor of 15 PhD candidates, has co-supervised 5 PhD candidates.
+He is currently working on computational electrodynamics, slow light, quantum plasmonics, and complex optical systems.

 RETOP implements near-to-far-field transform (NFFT) for light scattering or emission problems in stratified media.
 RETOP can be used to retrieve the free-space and/or guided-mode radiation diagrams.
 The NFFT relies on the knowledge of the near-zone field (obtained from any full-wave Maxwell’s solver, not provided) on a rectangular box that should fully surround the local inhomogeneity.
 It is especially relevant for calculating the scattering of nanoparticle on substrates.
 Special attention is made to the interface with COMSOL Multiphysics.